 As cyber-attacks like ransomware unfold at computer-speed, human security teams find themselves unable to react quickly enough.
 Attackers are also increasingly striking out-of-hours, when no-one is even around to action a response.

-Taking action at machine speed, Autonomous Response is capable of working out the correct action to take to curb or stop an in-progress attack, without the need for human intervention.
-Regardless of time of day, or where the attack comes in — through cloud, SaaS, email, or the corporate network — the AI takes precise action to neutralize the threat, and buy back time for stretched security teams.
+Autonomous Response takes action to contain fast-moving cyber-attacks like ransomware in less than 10 seconds.
+The technology is capable of working out the correct action to take to curb or stop an in-progress attack, without the need for human intervention.
+Regardless of time of day, or where the attack comes in — through cloud, SaaS, email, or the corporate network — the AI takes precise action to neutralize the threat, and buys back time for stretched security teams.

 Build cyber resilience over time